CloudLabsAI-Azure/Hybrid-Identity-with-Entra-ID/Labfiles/Lab04-Monitoring-and-Auditing.md

   >**Note**: Wait for about 15 mins for logs ingestion to happen and proceed with the next task.

 ## Task 3 - Verify the logs in the workspace

+In this task, you'll verify that the logs are being collected correctly in the Log Analytics workspace.
+You will navigate to the workspace, open the query pane, and run queries to view the ingested audit and sign-in logs.

 1. Navigate to the **Log analytics workspace** and Select **Logs** from the general section of the pane.